Advertisement-NordVpn Black Friday

 Acte de naissance (Birth certificate)

-You need to provide a birth certificate when you get married, PACSed or divorced in France.
 Read How to order a U.S. birth certificate online if you need a birth certificate.

 Revenu fiscal de référence (Fiscal revenue benchmark)